solilius/promotions/README.md

 # Promotions
-Scroll to the infinity and manage your tottaly real promotions.
+Scroll to the infinity and manage your totally real promotions.

 #### Table of Contents